Definition Of Globalisation In Sociology

 1. World-Systems Theory: This influential perspective, primarily associated with Immanuel Wallerstein, views globalization as a historical process shaped by capitalist expansion.
 It emphasizes the existence of a global capitalist system, characterized by a core (wealthy nations), periphery (less developed nations exploited for resources), and semi-periphery (nations occupying an intermediate position).
 Globalization, in this framework, is not a neutral process; it reinforces existing inequalities by perpetuating the exploitation of peripheral nations by the core.

-2. Network Theory: This approach focuses on the intricate networks connecting individuals, organizations, and institutions across geographical boundaries.
+2. Network Theory: This approach focuses on the detailed networks connecting individuals, organizations, and institutions across geographical boundaries.
 It examines how information, capital, and ideas flow through these networks, shaping social interactions and power dynamics.
 Network theory highlights the importance of connections and relationships in understanding the dynamics of globalization, emphasizing the decentralized and fluid nature of global processes.

 Dimensions of Globalization